 All of them.
 Numbers have to do with the economic aspects of the marriage.
-It is not unusual for a spouse who is consulting me to be almost totally unknowledgeable about incomes and assets of the parties.
+It is not unusual for a spouse who is consulting me to have little knowledge of the incomes and assets of the parties.
 And this is not a man-woman thing.
 As often as not it is the woman who controls and attends to the finances of the family.

 Sometimes you ask one of these unknowing persons if they signed a joint income tax return.
 The answer is yes, but he or she did not read what was signed.
 There is no excuse for being involved in a marriage in which you do not know the numbers.

 The primary financial document is the income tax return.
 It will tell you the amounts of employment income.
 The tax return will also show if significant assets, including stock, were sold, and if assets earned income (for example rents, dividends or interest).

 Most people keep their income tax returns for at least seven years.
 This is because the limitation on the IRS for a claim of under reporting income is six years and the longest the IRS has to review a non-fraudulent claim is seven years.

 You should also know where the income tax returns (and other important documents) are kept.
 If, however, you are contemplating a divorce in the foreseeable future, you should make copies of the last three tax returns and store the copies of the tax returns someplace outside of the house.

 In the event of a divorce what happens to assets I do not know about?

 If you have a suspicion your spouse may be secreting assets (or sources of income), it is a matter of your lawyer conducting a thorough investigation (discovery).
 The judge cannot divide an unknown asset.